Introduction to 8051 Microcontroller

-8051 is one of the first most popular microcontroller also known as MCS-51.
-It was introduced by Intel in the year 1981.
-Initially it came out as N-type metal-oxide-semiconductor (NMOS) based microcontroller, but later versions were based on complementary metal-oxide-semiconductor(CMOS) technology.
-These microcontrollers were named as 80C51, where C in the name tells that it is based on CMOS technology.
+8051 is one of the first and most popular microcontrollers also known as MCS-51.
+Intel introduced it in the year 1981.
+Initially, it came out as an N-type metal-oxide-semiconductor (NMOS) based microcontroller, but later versions were based on complementary metal-oxide-semiconductor(CMOS) technology.
+These microcontrollers were named 80C51, where C in the name tells that it is based on CMOS technology.
 It is an 8-bit microcontroller which means the data bus is 8-bit.
 Therefore, it can process 8 bits at a time.
 It is used in a wide variety of embedded systems like robotics, remote controls, the automotive industry, telecom applications, power tools, etc.

 Figure – 8051 MicrocontrollerSystem on a Chip :

-It is referred to as System on a Chip (SoC) microcontroller because it is a chip circuit/integrated circuit that holds many components of a computer together on a single chip.
-These components includes a CPU, memory, input output ports(I/O ports), timers and secondary storage.
+It is referred to as a System on a Chip (SoC) microcontroller because it is a chip circuit/integrated circuit that holds many components of a computer together on a single chip.
+These components include a CPU, memory, input-output ports(I/O ports), timers, and secondary storage.
 Features – There are some key features of 8051 that work as a foundation for students to learn microcontrollers.

 - 4 KB on-chip ROM (Program memory).